kwasielew/cx-interview-questions/shopping_basket/readme.md

 Instance of `BasketPricer` has single 'public' method - `calculate_basket_prices`.
 It accepts basket parameter in form of primitive data structure dictionary, where keys are SKUs and values are quantities.

-First it fetches price and offers for every product in the basket only.
-There is no need to pass whole catalogue and all offers to the constructor or calculate method.
+First it fetches price and offers for every product in the basket (only).
+There is no need to pass whole catalogue and all offers to the constructor.

-Next it calculas subtotal and discount for every product in the basket.
+Next it calculates subtotal and discount for every product in the basket.

 At the end it sums up prices and returns them as a dictionary.